-- Vocational rehabilitation programs and any program or evaluation with the primary goal of returning an individual to work. - Work hardening programs. - Health and wellness interventions. - Education and achievement testing, including Intelligence Quotient (IQ) testing. - Educational interventions (e.g., classroom environmental manipulation, academic skills training and parental training). - Services provided within the school setting and duplicated in the rehabilitation setting. - (3) Physical therapy service for executive functioning without any associated motor involvement that impacts functional activities is considered not medically necessary as it does not address an underlying medical condition affecting motor deficits. - Executive functioning involves learning and cognitive skills which can be addressed with instruction and practice in a life skills or educational program. - Examples of executive functioning includes deficits in the following areas, but not limited to sustaining and shifting attention, focusing, planning, organizing, sequencing, managing frustration, modulating emotions that are affecting life skills and daily activities. - (4) Physical therapy for the treatment of any of the following conditions is considered unproven:
+- Driving safety/driver training - Vocational rehabilitation programs and any program or evaluation with the primary goal of returning an individual to work - Work hardening programs - Health and wellness intervention - Education and achievement testing, including Intelligence Quotient (IQ) testing. - Educational interventions (e.g., classroom environmental manipulation, academic skills training and parental training). - Services provided within the school setting and duplicated in the rehabilitation setting. - (3) Use of the any of the following treatments is unproven.
+Refer to Techniques and Procedures Not Widely Supported as Evidence-Based (CPG 133) and/or the specific guideline below for additional information. - 1.
+Intensive model of constraint-induced movement therapy